LandiMK/Password-generator/README.md

 # Password-generator
-I created a password generator with Python and Tkinter
+I have created a password generator with Python and Tkinter